bblackifyme/NSO-Audit-and-Remediation-Framework/doc/CONTRIBUTING.md

 ## Copy and rename the python template

+Copy and rename the file  "your_module_name_here.py"

 Either do this via your laptops UI or via command line.

-Save the name to the value you will use for all "your_module_name_here" changes.
+Follow the naming convention of:
+`groupName_moduleName_module.py` the module *MUST* end with `_module.py`

 Files located at `/Audit-and-Remediation-Framework/python/modules`